KostasBitsakos/derp_simulations/README.md

 The simulations environments (simple and complex) were provided to us by Konstantinos Lolos. <br/>
 You can find the simple simulation in simple.py and the complex simulation in the complex.py. <br/>
 We also provide a scaffold for building your own Deep Q learning agent, without the actual implementation <br/>
-yes due to internal issues.
+yes due to copyright issues.

 We have tested DERP and presented its efficiency here <br/>
 [DERP: A Deep Reinforcement Learning Cloud System for Elastic Resource Provisioning](https://ieeexplore.ieee.org/document/8590989) <br/>